mocnik-science/osm-python-tools/docs/data.md

 data.plot(town='manhattan', typeOfRoad=ALL, filename='manhattan.pdf')
 ```

+## Exporting the result of the query

-The data is encapsulated inside an object.
+The queried data is encapsulated inside an object.
 It can, however, be accessed in different formats:
 ```python
 data.getDataFrame()    # as a pandas DataFrame
 data.getDataset()      # as a xarray Dataset